decision-labs/geobase-blueprint-shareable-maps-nextjs/README.md

     <img alt="github oauth app" src="https://d2w9rnfcy7mm78.cloudfront.net/31546415/original_6a5177dd66067718214c014bb7a5d9a9.png?1729340785?bc=0">
 </picture>

-**3. On github apps:** Add the credentials into the Github tab in the studio.
+**3. Back in the studio:** Add the credentials into the Github tab in the studio which you find from the github app you just created.

 ## Deployment